kienvu01/fpt_deepwiki/README.md

 docker-compose up
 ```

-For detailed instructions on using DeepWiki with Ollama and Docker, see [Ollama Instructions](Ollama-instruction.md).
+For detailed instructions on using FPT DeepWiki with Ollama and Docker, see [Ollama Instructions](Ollama-instruction.md).

 > 💡 **Where to get these keys:**
 > - Get a Google API key from [Google AI Studio](https://makersuite.google.com/app/apikey)